Kiyomi is a former Canadian pharmacist who is now living in Japan, where she enjoys being immersed in her Japanese roots.

-Not only does this word refer to fashion, design, a manner or way, in Japan, it can also be used to describe a person’s figure.
+Not only does this word refer to fashion, design, a manner or way in Japan, but it can also be used to describe a person’s figure.
 Similar to the previous word ‘smart’, somebody with a ‘good style’ means they have a nice body.

-Obon, on the other hand, is in August when the weather is a lot warmer.
-It is also a time to visit the parents or family and honor the spirits of those who have passed away, a time to visit the graves and attend lively community celebrations.
-For those who don’t want to spend the whole week at their parent’s house, obon is also a good time to plan a summer trip.
-To give you an idea of how busy the travel business is, whether it’s out to a different part of Japan, or to a different country, this is probably the most expensive time to travel for the Japanese because the rates of all things related is hiked up.
+Golden Week, on the other hand, is in May when the weather is a lot warmer.
+It may also be a time to visit the parents or family, but for those who don’t want to spend the whole week at their parent’s house, golden week is also a good time to plan a summer trip.
+To give you an idea of how busy the travel business is, whether it’s out to a different part of Japan, or to a different country, this is probably the most expensive time to travel for the Japanese because the rates of all things related are hiked up.

 Back to the original discussion, U-turn is the term for the movement of people returning home from those long vacations.
 Nobody wants to end their vacation early so most people make their way back home on the last or second last day of the obon weekend.
 As you can imagine, during the U-turn, the streets and trains are packed.
 It could take several hours more than it normally would just to get home.
 So, if someone asks you how was the U-turn traffic, they don’t mean traffic caused by vehicles suddenly making U-turns on the road.